 Depending upon the minute particles' nature of the dispersed phase, the colloids are mainly differentiated into three types:

-Multimolecular Colloids: When a substance gets dissolved in a dispersion medium, it gets separated into several smaller molecules of different sizes.
+When a substance gets dissolved in a dispersion medium, it gets separated into several smaller molecules of different sizes.
 Usually, their size varies from 1-1000nm.
-After separation of the particles, the colloid constitutes several atoms and molecules known as multimolecular colloids.
+After the separation of the particles, the colloid constitutes several atoms and molecules known as multimolecular colloids.

-Example: Hundreds of Sulphur molecules are held together by van der Waals force and form Sulphur Solution.
+Example: Hundreds of Sulfur molecules are held together by van der Waals force and form Sulfur Solution.

-Associated Colloids: Basically, these are behaving like strong electrolytes.
-However, when a suitable condition like in higher concentration, they show the behaviour of colloidal particles.
+Basically, these are behaving like strong electrolytes.
+However, when a suitable condition like in higher concentration, they show the behavior of colloidal particles.
 Because of this nature, these are known as Associated Colloids and also famous as a micelle.